Picture the scene: you’ve got a pressing blog post to write.

 Sure, a little background noise can sometimes be good for productivity levels.
 (I’m talking about the hum of the radio or some relaxing sounds.)

-However, generally speaking, having a designated place to work away from other humans tends to work wonders for people who get distracted easily.
+However, generally speaking, having a designated space to work away from other humans tends to work wonders for people who get distracted easily.
 (I.e. the majority of us who work remotely, right?)

 2. Do All the Hard Thinking Beforehand

 Before you even sit down to write your post, be clear on what exactly it is you’re going to be doing:

 - Who are you writing for?